Leeds Children's Theatre

 "The aim of Leeds Children's Theatre is to produce plays suitable for children,

-the players to be either children or adults or both, as is necessary for the production"
+the players to be either children or adults or both,

 .